 Andorra is one of the smallest countries in the world.
 It’s so small that it doesn’t even have an airport.
 But it’s a short drive from both Spain and France.
 Even though it’s a small country it has an impressive old town, breathtaking views of the surrounding mountains, duty-free shops, and world-class ski resorts.
 It’s the perfect destination for a day trip.
-In this post I’ll share the Andorra itinerary I used when I visited the capital city of Andorra la Vella.
+In this blog post I’ll share the Andorra itinerary I used when I visited the capital city of Andorra la Vella.
 This post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: